gedbac/di4js/README.md

 ### di.prop(name)

-Defines type's property.
+Defines property.
 Parameter *name* is required and has to be a string.

 	di
 	  .register('dieselEngine')